srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     Remember that this was the the **Registration ID** of for the individual enrollment that was created in the Device Provisioning Service.

-2. Locate the `individualEnrollmentPrimaryKey` and `individualEnrollmentSecondaryKey` variables, and replace their values with the **Primary Key** and **Secondary Key** values that were copied from the Enrollment Details for the Individual Enrollment for the device that was created in the Device Enrollment Service.
+2. Locate the `individualEnrollmentPrimaryKey` and `individualEnrollmentSecondaryKey` variables, and replace their values with the **Primary Key** and **Secondary Key** values that were copied from the Enrollment Details for the individual enrollment for the device that was created in the Device Enrollment Service.

 3. Review the source code for the simulated device, and take notice of the following items: